Horlarwumhe/abbey/readme.md

 Abbey
 =============

-Abbey is a Python-like programming language interpreter written in [python](https://www.python.org)
+Abbey is a Python-like  language interpreter written in [python](https://www.python.org)

 it is developed as hobby interpreter and for learning purpose

-Abbey is based on complete rewrite of [Abrvalg](https://github.com/akrylysov/abrvalg) with code improvement and with more strict parsing, with addition of new features,
+Abbey is based on complete rewrite of [Abrvalg](https://github.com/akrylysov/abrvalg) with code improvement and with more strict parsing and addition of new features,

 Features in abbey different from [Abrvalg](https://github.com/akrylysov/abrvalg)